LEAGUE7QC/LEAGUE7QC.github.io/docs/season/01/team-rosters.md

 ## Participating Teams
 Check out the teams already registered to compete in Defence Against the Dark Arts Season!
 Registrations are still open, so there's still time to join the fun!

+Teams are listed in alphabetical order.
+Each team roster displays their 6 players in their primary positions (when available), prioritizing: 1 Seeker, 1 Keeper, 1 Beater, and 3 Chasers.
+Remaining team members can be viewed by clicking the 'see full roster' button below each team.

+Please note LEAGUE7 does not require starter or substitue information - teams can use any players from their roster during a match!

-Note that, if a player is marked as *unavailable*, they just need to submit their individual forms before the deadline to make their team official and ready to compete.
+> Note that if a player is marked as <i>unavailable</i>, they need to submit their individual forms as soon as possible.
+Teams will be removed if they cannot complete the requirements before the season starts.

 <div id="team-display"> </div>